This article on the best Albanian food was first published in November 2018 and updated in January 2020.

 Most delicious food in Albania

-I have decided to split this article into three sections, one about the best Albanian foods, one about Albanian sweets and desserts and one about wine, beer and raki.
+I have decided to split this article into three sections, one about the best Albanian food, one about Albanian sweets and desserts and one about Albanian drinks (wine, beer and raki).

 Fërgesë – Cheese and red peppers

 Together with the next item, Byrek, this is the most common and widely available food in Albanian cuisine.
 It is easy, it is tasty and it is delicious.

 Fërgesë is baked cheese, peppers and sometimes tomato that is usually eaten on its own or with bread.
 The cheese is generally made of a local Albanian version of feta cheese, sometimes mixed with a softer one like cottage cheese, and made into a thin spreadable mix.

 Generous amounts of olive oil usually coat the mix and the pieces of pepper are usually quite big, so you might have to cut them with a knife.
 It is absolutely delicious and one of my most favorite Albanian dishes.